madelinec/bb-assessment/README.md

 ## Getting Started

-First, make sure the provided .env file is at the route of the directory
+First, make sure the provided .env file is at the root of the directory

 run the dependency install: